The 30 Best Low-Cost Employee Recognition Ideas

 - Reserved parking space for a week

-- Extra day off or come in late
+- An extra day off or come in late

 - Movie passes